syedumerahmedcode/builder-pattern/README.md

 -  Encapsulate creating and assembling the part of a complex object in a separate Builder object.
 In our project, it is done via **static class PizzaBuilder**.
 - In this way, the class delegates the creation to a _Builder_ object instead of creating the objects directly.
 That means that in our project, we **do not call** _new Pizza()_.

+Using this pattern removes the need to call **_new_** operator on a class and the same construction process can create different representations.

+**Advantages**

+- Provides control over steps of construction process.
+- Allows us to vary a product's internal representation.

+**Practical Experience**

+I used this pattern in a base class which provided different test objects based on different test requirements.

 ## Technologies Used